Variational Visual Question Answering for Uncertainty-Aware Selective Prediction: Experiments

 \subsection{Experimental Setup}

-Following previous work \cite{whiteheadReliableVisualQuestion2022,dancetteImprovingSelectiveVisual2023}, we split the VQAv2 validation set into three parts comprising 40\% (additional training), 10\% (validation) and 50\% (testing) of the samples, respectively.
-We cannot use the official VQAv2 test splits directly, as they contain no publicly available labels, which are required to evaluate the calibration and Selective Prediction metrics (\cf \cref{sec:experiments_metrics}).
+We explore the effectiveness of \approach on two large VLMs: ViLT \citep{vilt} and BEiT-3 \citep{beit3}.
+BEiT-3 is near-SOTA\footnote{As of 10/2025, see the VQAv2 Challenge on EvalAI} on VQAv2, but still small enough for full fine-tuning.
+Both ViLT and BEiT-3 treat VQA as a classification task to 3129 answers, which is standard practice \citep{anderson2018bottom}.
+In terms of multimodal tasks, we explore VQA (fine-tuning on VQAv2 \citep{vqav2}, evaluation on VQAv2 and AdVQA \citep{advqa}) and Visual Reasoning (fine-tuning and evaluation on NLVR2 \citep{nlvr2}).
+The publicly available VQAv2 test splits do not include labels, which are required to evaluate calibration and selective prediction (\cf \cref{sec:experiments_metrics}).
+Therefore, we follow previous work \citep{reliable_vqa} and divide the VQAv2 validation set into dev/val/test.
+All results are averaged over three training runs with different seeds.
+Error bars and shaded regions indicate standard error.

-We test \approach on ViLT \cite{kim2021vilt} and BEiT-3 \cite{beit3}; BEiT-3 large is SOTA on VQAv2\footnote{As of 03/2025, see the paperswithcode leaderboard.}.
-Both models treat VQA as a classification task to the most frequent 3129 answers, which is standard practice \cite{anderson2018bottom}, and employ a transformer-based encoder-only architecture with a VQA classification head.
-For ViLT (BEiT-3 base) we show the mean and standard error of five (three) trainings with different seeds\footnote{Due to compute limits, we only show one run for BEiT-3 large.}.
+\myparagraph{Hyperparameters} We use the optimal hyperparameters reported in \citep{vilt, beit3} for AdamW.
+For IVON, most defaults, \cf \citet{ivon}, can be used, but the learning rate and Hessian initialization need to be adjusted.
+However, we find that due to a strong correlation between the two, the dimensionality of the search space is effectively one.
+A full account is provided in \Cref{sec:supp_hyperparam_report}.

-\myparagraph{Hyperparameters} We use the default hyperparameters specified in \cite{kim2021vilt, beit3} for AdamW training; a full account is provided in Supplement \cref{sec:supp_hyperparam_report}.
-Most defaults can also be used for IVON, but the learning rate and Hessian initialization $h_0$ typically need to be adjusted.
-However, we find that due to a strong correlation between the two, the dimensionality of the search space is effectively reduced to one.
+\myparagraph{Number of Samples} By default, \approach uses $S=64$ MC samples.
+We did not find significant improvements beyond this number.
+For early stopping, we use eight MC samples to save compute.

-\myparagraph{Sample number} If not specified differently, \approach uses 64 MC samples, as we generally did not find significant improvements beyond this amount.
-For validation, we use only eight MC samples to save compute.
+\myparagraph{Temperature and Vector Scaling} Previous work \citep{reliable_vqa} has shown that calibrating models with widespread methods like Temperature Scaling \citep{guo2017calibration} and Vector Scaling \citep{platt1999probabilistic} has only a small effect on their selective prediction performance.
+We confirm these findings and show that the effect is consistently positive, and can be applied on top of any method (\eg AdamW or VarVQA) to receive small additional gains.
+Full results are in \Cref{sec:supp_calibration}.